nira-community/awesome-low-level/README.md

 #### 2. FPGA Programming

-FPGA (Field-Programmable Gate Array) development is quite different from traditional programming because you're not simply writing instructions for a CPU to execute.
-Instead, you're describing how the hardware itself should be structured and operate.
-This makes FPGA development feel much closer to digital circuit design than conventional software engineering.
+FPGA (Field-Programmable Gate Array) development is quite different from traditional programming because you're not just writing instructions for a CPU to execute.
+Instead, you're describing how the hardware itself should work.
+This makes FPGA development much closer to digital circuit design than normal software programming.

-In this field, you'll primarily work with hardware description languages such as Verilog, VHDL, and sometimes SystemVerilog.
-Common development tools include Xilinx Vivado, Intel Quartus, and various simulation tools used to test hardware designs before deploying them to an FPGA board.
-Along the way, you'll encounter concepts such as logic gates, flip-flops, finite state machines (FSMs), clock domains, pipelines, timing analysis, and digital signal processing (DSP).
+You'll mainly work with hardware description languages like Verilog, VHDL, and sometimes SystemVerilog.
+Common tools include Xilinx Vivado, Intel Quartus, and simulation tools for testing designs before putting them on an FPGA board.
+Along the way, you'll learn about things like logic gates, flip-flops, finite state machines (FSMs), clock domains, pipelines, timing analysis, and DSP.

-> FPGAs excel at parallel processing, meaning they can perform many operations simultaneously rather than executing instructions one by one like a typical CPU.
-Because of this, they're widely used in hardware prototyping, signal processing, telecommunications, networking equipment, high-frequency trading, AI acceleration, and other high-performance computing systems where speed and low latency are critical.
+> FPGAs are good at parallel processing, meaning they can perform many operations at the same time instead of executing instructions one by one like a typical CPU.
+Because of this, they're used in areas like hardware prototyping, signal processing, networking, AI acceleration, and other systems where high performance and low latency are important.

 - **[Awesome FPGA](https://github.com/Vitorian/awesome-fpga)**
 - **[Awesome FPGA Programming](https://github.com/emanueledelsozzo/awesome-fpga-programming)**